Roberto888888/Project-Lens-Quality-Assessment/README.md

 Here I have included the description of the project and our final report to see how we approached the problem (I have no time to read through it and make a summary, sorry!).

 ---
-Images were provided as binary files (we were given a description of the format of these files).
+Images were provided as binary files of format .UNC (we were given a description of the format of these files).
 So we had to write code to create images out of these files from scratches.

 The project is not organized as a single program.
 It's a series of smaller programs that performed various steps in the processing that had to be run manually (I think...
 It's been a while and I have no time to review everything).